nais/doc/docs/auth/explanations/README.md

     Login proxy is only available in the [Google Cloud Platform](../../workloads/reference/environments.md#google-cloud-platform-gcp) environments.

 The proxy sits in front of your application and intercepts all incoming requests.
+It does not validate any requests, nor does it validate any tokens attached to the request.

-Unauthenticated requests are proxied as-is.
+Unauthenticated requests are proxied as-is without modifications.

 ```mermaid
 graph LR